What is the Canary Islands Mega Event?

 MINKA Information Session for Academia

-Friday (30.01.2026): MINKA Citizen platform is hosting an information session designed for academia to explore how citizen-generated data can support research, validation, and real-world impact.
+Friday (30.01.2026): MINKA Citizen platform is hosting an information session to discover how citizen science data can strengthen academic research and support evidence-based ecosystem management for public administrations and policy-makers.

-The session will walk through platform features, data collection tools, and collaboration options for universities and research groups.
-It’s a chance to connect, ask questions, and see how MINKA can strengthen academic projects.
+The talk will walk through data collection tools and methods, and will explore different collaboration options for universities and research groups.
+It’s a chance to connect, ask questions, and discover real success stories, showing how MINKA is already contributing to academic and management projects.

 Citizen Science Marine BioBlitz (Saturday January 31, 2026, 09:00-13:00)